toraOzawa/URAGReadingGroup/README.md

-# University of Rochester Algebraic Geometry Reading Group
+# UR AG Reading Group

-We are reading through the latest version of Vakil's *The Rising Sea*.
+Group of advanced undergraduates and graduate students reading through the latest version of Vakil's *The Rising Sea*.

+Weekly meetings in Hylan 1106A at noon. (locations and times varied until midway into fall 2024 semester).

 This site will likely be perpetually under construction.